2025–26 Marist Red Foxes men's basketball team

-The 2025–26 Marist Red Foxes men's basketball team represents Marist College during the 2025–26 NCAA Division I men's basketball season.
-The Red Foxes, led by eighth-year head coach John Dunne, plays their home games at the McCann Arena in Poughkeepsie, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+The 2025–26 Marist Red Foxes men's basketball team represented Marist University during the 2025–26 NCAA Division I men's basketball season.
+The Red Foxes, led by eighth-year head coach John Dunne, played their home games at the McCann Arena in Poughkeepsie, New York as members of the Metro Atlantic Athletic Conference (MAAC).

 Previous season

 The Red Foxes finished the 2024–25 season 20–10, 13–7 in MAAC play, to finish in a three-way tie for third place.
 They were upset by Mount St. Mary's in the first round of the MAAC tournament.